iker-gutierrez/Definite-Clause-Grammar-exercises/README.md

 ## Exercise 2: Obtain the logical formula from a sentence.

 ### 2.1.
 Description
-In this exercise, the DCG is extended to compute a logical formula (LF) representing the semantic interpretation of a sentence.
-The grammar parses a sentence and returns an LF in which the verb is usually the logical predicate, and its arguments are the subject and the object.
-Thus, an input sentence such as `the rabbit eat a carrot` is mapped to the following LF output: `eat(rabbit, carrot)`.
-The queries test whether the grammar correctly derives this logical form and rejects ill-formed sentences.
+In this exercise, the DCG of exercise 1 is extended to compute a logical formula (LF) representing the semantic interpretation of a sentence.
+The grammar parses a sentence and returns an LF in which the verb is the logical predicate, and its arguments are the subject and the object.
+Thus, an input sentence such as `the rabbit eat a carrot` is mapped onto the following LF output: `eat(rabbit, carrot)`.
+In the queries below, I test whether the grammar correctly derives the logical formula and rejects ill-formed sentences.

 ### 2.2.
 Query results